 Lecturer, Department of Midwifery, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran

 Gradate, MSc in Midwifery, School of Nursing and Midwifery, Mashhad University of Medical Sciences, Mashhad, Iran

 Associate Professor, Psychiatry and Behavioral Sciences Research Center, Department of Psychiatry, School of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

 Assistant Professor, Department of Biostatistics, School of Health, Mashhad University of Medical Sciences, Mashhad, Iran

-Background and Aim: Post-Traumatic Stress Disorder is one of the anxiety disorders which occur in postpartum period.
+Background: Post-Traumatic Stress Disorder is one of the anxiety disorders which occur in postpartum period.
 The prevalence of PTSD – induced by preeclampsia has been already reported as 28%, however no study was found to compare PTSD in primiparous and multiparous women.
 This study was therefore conducted to compare PTSD in primiparous and multiparous women.

 Methods: This comparative descriptive study was performed on 100 pregnant women with preeclampsia including 56 primiparous and 44 multiparous women who selected conveniently from labor wards of university hospitals in Mashhad, Iran in 2012.
 PTSD was diagnosed by psychiatrist interview and Perinatal Post-traumatic stress Questionnaire (PPQ) in 6th week postpartum.
 Social support was measured using Hopkins questionnaire in 2nd and 6th week postpartum.
 Data analyzed with SPSS Version 16 using Spearman correlation coefficient and Mann-Whitney test.